evantey14/cyslf/README.md

     * Read the comments -- maybe parents are unable to reach certain fields
     * If you do edit cells, make sure the formatting is consistent. `Danehy` is not the same as `danehy`.
 * `--div` sets the division.
-It's used for looking up the division in the old registration data.
+If your input is found in the "Division" column of the old registration data, that player is considered to be a continuing player in the division.
+You don't need to put the full division name. `"Boys Grades 3-4"` is good enough to match to `"Boys Grades 3-4 - Spring 2022 In-Town Soccer"` but you do need to be careful about spelling / upper case / lower case.
 * `--old_reg`  sets the past data csv.
 This needs to have names, coach evaluations, and teams for each player.
 * `--par` sets the parent request csv.
 This should have practice location / day / teammate preferences.
 * `--reg` sets the current registration csv.
 This should have all other player-relevant data.